How To Plan For Unexpected Expenses

 Use the money you’re not spending for the next few months to refill your emergency fund.
-For an extra boost, work a few hours of overtime, do a few freelance projects or temporarily pick up a part time job to get back on track fast.
+For an extra boost, work a few hours of overtime, do a few freelance projects or temporarily pick up a part-time job to get back on track fast.

 But what do you do when the expense comes up before you had a chance to set up the emergency fund?
 Take a deep breath and assess the situation.
 Can you make do without the item for a little while?
 Just long enough to scrape together the funds to repair or replace it.
 If it’s the dishwasher, that’s easy.
 You can wash dishes by hand for a little while.
 If it’s the fridge or the car you rely on to get you to work each day, that’s a different story.

 If you need the item that broke, evaluate if it would be less expensive to repair than replace.
-Even if it isn’t the perfect solution, it may get you to work until you can safe up for a different car.
+Even if it isn’t the perfect solution, it may get you to work until you can save up for a different car.
 Shuffle your money around and if there is no other option charge it to the credit card and get to work.
-Your one and only goal right now is to pay off that expense.
+Your one and only goal right now are to pay off that expense.
 If you stick every penny of discretional income in, it won’t take you long.

 One your bills and credit cards are paid off, do what you can to get that emergency fund set up.
 Because you know something else will break down the road.